tsender/AutomaticSceneGeneration/README.md

   - Description: Publishes the goal location for the vehicle

 **ROS Subscribers:**
-* AutoSceneGenClient Status Sub:
-  - Topic: `/asg_client/status` ("asg_client" is replaced with the actual name of the AutoSceneGenClient node)
+Note: All instances of "asg_client" in the below topic names gets replaced with the actual name of the AutoSceneGenClient node
+- AutoSceneGenClient Status Sub:
+  - Topic: `/asg_client/status`
   - Type: `auto_scene_gen_msgs/StatusCode`
   - Description: Subscribes to the AutoSceneGenClient node's status

 **ROS Clients:**
+Note: All instances of "asg_client" in the below topic names gets replaced with the actual name of the AutoSceneGenClient node
-* Analyze Scenario Client:
+- Analyze Scenario Client:
   - Topic: `/asg_client/services/analyze_scenario`
   - Type: `auto_scene_gen_msgs/AnalyzeScenario`
-  - Description: Sends the trajectory info
+  - Description: Sends information about the vehicle's trajectory to the AutoSceneGenClient for processing

 **ROS Services:**
-* Worker Status Pub:
+- Run Scenario Service:
-  - Topic: `/asg_workerX/status`
+  - Topic: `/asg_workerX/services/run_scenario`
-  - Type: `auto_scene_gen_msgs/StatusCode`
+  - Type: `auto_scene_gen_msgs/RunScenario`
-  - Description: Publishes the worker's status
+  - Description: Service for running various navigation scenarios (includes creating the scene, monitoring the vehicle's progress, terminating the simulation, sending the vehicle's trajectory info to the AutoSceneGenCLient, and awaiting for the next scenario request)

 ### AutoSceneGenLandscape Actor